-Pursuant to Ministry Standards where a Child Protection Worker has determined that a child is in need of protection and cannot remain in the care of a parent or caregiver, the Child Protection Worker must consider any and all possible alternative placements with a member of the child's extended family or community.
-Such placements are identified as "Kinship Placements" by Ministry Regulations.
-There are three types of kinship placements:
+Pursuant to Ministry Standards and Regulation, where a Child Protection Worker has determined that a child is in need of protection and cannot remain in the care of a parent or caregiver, the Child Protection Worker must consider any and all possible alternative placements with a member of the child's extended family or community.
+There are various types of alternate placements as follows:

 - 1. Kinship Care Placements (in the care of FACS) - 2.
 Kinship Service Placements (not in the care of FACS) - 3.
-Customary Care Placements (First Nations Care)
+Customary Care Placements (First Nations Care) - 4.
+Informal Customary Care Placements (Aboriginal Community) - 5.
+Designated place of safety